react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 ## What will _you_ create?

-All this might seem intimidating, but I encourage you to try it out.
+All this might seem intimidating but I encourage you to try it out.
 Create a blank Cosmos plugin and start hacking.
-Add something you find useful.
-Make Cosmos your own.
+Add something you find useful. **Make Cosmos your own.**

 ---